joelkp/ranoise/README.md

 #### `ranoise32_old`
 This is an earlier version with some quirks and flaws, worth keeping for the distinctive smoothness of the output.
 It works well as long as changes to x between calls are small or have lower bits set.

 Tested with an increasing counter as the argument, it fails 3 of TestU01's medium-sized Crush tests.
-In PractRand testing, the number of failures (at the 128 MB stage) is similar to that for xorshift32, but the basic problem is different.
+In PractRand testing, like other low-quality PRNGs (32-bit LCGs, xorshift32, etc.), it fails at a 1 MB size, though only once.
 ```
 int32_t ranoise32_old(uint32_t x) {
         x *= 2654435769UL;